igordot/sns/README.md

 cd <project dir>
 ```

-Download the code from GitHub, which will create the `sns` sub-directory with all the code.
+Download the code from GitHub, which will create the `sns` sub-directory with all the relevant files.

 ```
 git clone --depth 1 https://github.com/igordot/sns
 ```

 Scan a directory that contains FASTQ files to be used as input.
-This can be run multiple times if there are FASTQs in different directories.
+This command can be run multiple times if there are FASTQs in different directories.

 ```
 sns/gather-fastqs <fastq dir>